whilei/auto-fcs/explore/novel/metaClusters/example.md

 |Population Distributions      |Distributions of  population values, top is frequency in cluster, bottom is frequency of known |

+### TODO

+1. legends!!
+Currently the legends are placed over the plots of interest
+1. add p-values to distribution plots

 ### Current Methods

 1. Run phenograph on each individual sample, starting with cytotoxic T cells
+  - Results displayed here are from CTL samples run on LSR only
 2. For each sample's phenograph cluster compute:
   1.  median compensated/transformed expression across all markers used (calling this "RAW")
   2.  median of the normalized (mean 0, SD 1) compensated/transformed expression across all markers use